hiroshimamiya/EPIB685/README.md

 Generative AI (e.g., ChatGPT) can be used to assist in writing, if you make appropriate acknowledgment and provide specific use of these tools (including written prompts) in the report and oral presentation.
 This is to inform other students the effective use of these tools in writing a report.
 See the specific policy regarding the use of AI technologies below.

 **Length**: The critique should be about 2 pages (suggested, excluding references) with single space and can be written out using bullets if you prefer, ensuring that the flow is logical.

+**Format**:
+  - About 20 min of presentation (2a), followed by 5 minutes of questions
+  - About 2 pages (suggested, can be longer, excluding references) with single space and can be written out using bullets if you prefer, ensuring that the flow is logical (3b).
+Note that the presentation may be shorter in duration, depending on class size.

-The critique should comprise the following elements:
+The presentation and written report should comprise the following elements:

 1. Objectives: are the (if any) objectives clearly stated?
 Are they supported by the introduction and commensurate with the study design that follows?
 Justify your response.
 If the objective is not in PICO format, please rewrite it accordingly.